moveit/moveit2/README.md

 The [MoveIt Motion Planning Framework for ROS 2](http://moveit.ros.org).
 For the ROS 1 repository see [MoveIt 1](https://github.com/moveit/moveit).
 For the commercially supported version see [MoveIt Pro](http://picknik.ai/pro).

-*Easy-to-use open source robotics manipulation platform for developing commercial applications, prototyping designs, and benchmarking algorithms.*
+*An easy-to-use open-source robotics manipulation platform for developing commercial applications, prototyping designs, and benchmarking algorithms.*

 ## Continuous Integration Status